The Night Shift (Brooklyn Nine-Nine): Plot

+In the cold open, the squad forces Jake to remove his frosted tips he had in Florida.
+Jake attempts to resist, but upon seeing Boyle attempt the same hairstyle, he agrees it looks bad and allows them to shave it off.

 The squad is in a bad mood due to being assigned to the night shift, with Jake being the only optimistic one as he's excited to go back to work.
 He manages to convince Boyle (Joe Lo Truglio) to work on the case of a thief that robbed a jewelry store.

 Jake and Boyle learn that during the night shift, many of their assistance services are not available, making it much more difficult to find the thief.
 When their shift is over, Boyle leaves to take care of his son, Nikolaj (Antonio Raul Corbo), which disappoints Jake as he tries to catch the thief alone.
-The thief is discovered in a house but gets away from Jake, who is walking with a cane.
+The thief is discovered in a house but gets away from Jake, who is walking with a cane (due to events in the previous episode).
 Jake then commandeers a "crossover SUV" being driven by Jess Day (Zooey Deschanel), but ends up crashing the vehicle.
 After getting advice from Detective Lohank (Matt Walsh), Jake explains his worries to Boyle and both make up, and Boyle lets Jake play with Nikolaj.

 Meanwhile, noting the pessimistic environment, Holt (Andre Braugher) decides to help the precinct lift their spirits with many methods, such as making them smile, forcing laughs and throwing a dull party.
 After Holt expresses that he also hates the night shift, the squad decides to make a better effort in showing their support.
 Also, Amy (Melissa Fumero) finds Rosa (Stephanie Beatriz) spends time at a bench in the park instead of going to the restroom and making Amy finish the paperwork.
 After confronting her, Rosa reveals that she was waiting on the bench for Adrian to come back.
 Amy apologizes for her attitude and agrees to help Rosa with her paperwork.